mattmaynes2/aria/reports/final/3-Technical/2-Details/11-LearningAlgorithm.md

 The first version of the learaning strategy considers the list of device and sensor events for a single training session.
 The simple algorithm proceeds as follows:

-1. Find the last user action taken during the training session
+1. Find the last user action taken during the training session.
-2. Find the first event preceding that action
+2. Perform that action whenever any event occurs.
-3. Whenever the event found in (2) is detected, perform the user action

 Whenever the user completes a training session, the strategy is rebuilt based on the session.